Leonard V. Smith, Frederick B. Artz Professor, Department Chair

 - 500-level courses include Senior Projects (History 500, a one-semester course in which seniors pursue an in-depth research project) and the honors sequence (History 501-502), available by departmental invitation to seniors (see “Honors” below).

-The History Major requires 9 full courses, including:
+The History Major requires 9 courses of at least 3 credits, including:

 - At least 2 survey courses at the 100-level representing two different geographical areas (excluding FYSP)